overflow68/Armonios-core/README.md

-# Bitcoin Wallet Logic Documentation
+#Armonios-core Documentation

-The Bitcoin Wallet Logic is a JavaScript class that enables the management of a Bitcoin wallet, including key generation, address creation, transaction creation, and interaction with the Bitcoin blockchain.
+Armonios-core is a JavaScript class that enables the management of a Bitcoin wallet, including key generation, address creation, transaction creation, and interaction with the Bitcoin blockchain.

 ## Prerequisites